top of page

 Q: What is considered 'off-road'?

-Off road is any riding surface not maintained by Alaska Department of Transportation (DOT).
-All roads and riding surfaces must be regulary graded by a big yellow DOT road grader.
+Off-road is any riding surface that is not maintained by Alaska Department of Transportation (DOT).
+No two track or single track riding or stream crossings are allowed.
+All roads and riding surfaces must be regularly graded by a big yellow DOT road grader.

 Travel on all other surfaces is strictly excluded as designated in our rental contract.

-Off-road includes mining roads, logging roads, ATV trails, hunting trails, hiking trails, water crossings, beaches, swamps, etc. If you have questions about specific routes or roads, please ask.
-Not all suggested rides on the Alaska Butler map, adventure books and blogs are approved for our motorcycles.
-PLEASE ASK.
+Off-road includes mining roads, logging roads, ATV trails, hunting trails, hiking trails, water crossings, beaches, swamps, etc. Not all suggested rides on the Alaska Butler map, adventure books, and blogs are approved for our motorcycles.
+If you have questions about specific routes or roads, PLEASE ASK.
 Most riders agree our approved routes are challenging enough and indeed remote.